scalableminds/webknossos/docs/proofreading/tools.md

 In addition to the handy shortcuts available from the right-click context menu, users can also directly modify the super-voxel graph like any other skeleton to manually add/remove nodes and edges for fine-grained control.

+!!!info
--- The proofreading tool requires a super-voxel graph representation of a segmentation to work.
+    The proofreading tool requires a super-voxel graph representation of a segmentation to work.
 At this time, these can only be obtained from the [Voxelytics AI segmentation pipeline](https://voxelytics.com).
-We are actively working to make this available for more users, so please reach out to us to get you started and provide feedback: [hello@webknossos.org](mailto:hello@webknossos.org) --
+We are actively working to make this available for more users, so please reach out to us to get you started and provide feedback: [hello@webknossos.org](mailto:hello@webknossos.org)

 ## Proofreading with Skeletons and Custom Scripting